rubiefawn/remedy/shimmer.md

 1. **Roll the dice:** roll the applicable amount of 20-sided dice, determined by the applicable aptitude (see below for rules on aptitude).

-2. **Add applicable ability score:** all skill, spells, and weapons are based on one of the six ability scores (see below for rules on ability scores).
+2. **Add applicable ability score:** all rolls are based on one of the six ability scores (see below for rules on ability scores).
 Find the ability applicable to the roll, and add its score directly to the total.

 3. **Apply circumstantial bonuses and penalties:** add dominance, threat, and any other bonus or penalty applicable to the roll, such as those created by spells or abilities.